Kong Yingda

 Kong Yingda (孔穎達 (K'ung Ying-ta); 574 – 648), courtesy names Chongyuan (冲遠) and Zhongda (仲達), was a Chinese philosopher during the Sui and Tang dynasty.
-An amorous Confucianist, who is considered one of the most influential Confucian scholars in Chinese history.
-His most important work is the Wujing Zhengyi 五經正義 ("Correct Meaning of the Five Classics"), which became the standard curriculum for the Imperial Examinations, and the basis for all future official commentaries of the Five Classics.
+An ardent Confucianist, he is considered one of the most influential Confucian scholars in Chinese history.
+His most important work is the Wujing Zhengyi 五經正義 ("Correct Meaning of the Five Classics"), which became the standard curriculum for the imperial examinations, and the basis for all future official commentaries of the Five Classics.
 He was also "skilled at mathematics and the calendar."

 Early life

-Kong Yingda was born 574 in Hengshui, Jizhou (冀州), in the state of Northern Qi of the Northern Dynasties.
+Kong Yingda was born 574 in Hengshui, Jizhou (冀州), in the state of Northern Qi of the Northern dynasties.
 He was said to be a 32nd-generation descendant of Confucius, and his father Kong An (孔安), grandfather Kong Shuo (孔碩), and great-grandfather Kong Linggui (孔靈龜) all served as high-ranking government officials.

 Kong began studying Confucian classics in childhood.
 He later became a pupil of Liu Zhuo (劉焯), a renowned scholar of the time, and studied the Shangshu and Du Yu's annotations of the Zuo Zhuan under his guidance.